XiyuanWu/Meta_React_Native/Course5/README.md

 To run the app on your local machine, use the `cd` switch to navigate to the `LittleLemonApp` folder, and run `npm install` and `npm start` or `npm run web` to start the app.

+Alternatively, you can download the [zip file](./Litter%20Lemon%20App.zip), unzip it, and run `npm start` or `npm run web` to start the app.

 ## App Preview

 This app contains three pages: Home, Settings and Subscribe.